Learn / Blog / Article

 The customer comes back for more—they may purchase again, engage on social media, subscribe to your newsletter, read articles, and subscribe to customer-only bonuses and upsells (“I wonder if they have an article with tips on how to care for my new sofa…”)

-At this point, you want new customers to become engaged customers.
-This is a good time to encourage customers to participate on social media, to get email list sign-ups, and to share helpful resources and articles.
-This stage presents an opportunity to get the customer to come back to browse more products and to become an advocate for your brand.
+At this point, you want new customers to become engaged and loyal customers.
+This is a good time to encourage customers to participate on social media, to get email list sign-ups, to promote loyalty programs, and to share helpful resources and articles.
+This stage presents an opportunity to increase customer retention and brand loyalty—get your customers coming back to browse more products and become an advocate for your brand.

-Now that we’ve covered the basics of the customer journey, let’s get back to our initial point and show you how YOU can improve a customer’s experience on your ecommerce site.
+Now that we’ve covered the basics of the customer journey, let’s discuss how you can improve the customer’s experience on your ecommerce site.

-A common starting point to understand and improve your customers’ experience on your site is to turn to Google Analytics data (or another traditional analytics tool): for example, you can gain insight on unique pageviews, the average time people are spending on each page, bounce rates, exit rates, and even how customers are using your site’s “search” bar.
+A common starting point to understand and improve your customers’ experience on your site is to turn to Google Analytics (GA) data (or another traditional analytics tool).
+With this tool, you can gain insight on unique pageviews, the average time people spend on each page, bounce rates, exit rates, and even how customers use your site’s ‘search’ bar.

-However, there will come a point where data from GA isn’t enough for you to understand exactly what’s going on (or why), which is what Spencer at MADE.com experienced when using Google Analytics.
-He used what he learned from GA to develop ideas about MADE.com’s UX issues—but the quantitative data wasn’t quite specific enough to explain why website visitors were behaving the way they were.
+However, there will come a point where metrics from Google Analytics aren’t enough for you to understand exactly what’s going on (or why), which is what Spencer at MADE.COM experienced.
+He used what he learned from GA to develop ideas about MADE.COM’s user experience (UX) issues—but the quantitative data wasn’t quite specific enough to explain why website visitors were behaving the way they were.

-Spencer was also concerned that some of the pain points he had hypothesized hadn’t been completely validated with customers, so he turned to tools that would complement the data he was getting from GA.
-Here’s a breakdown of 3 tools he used and 4 actions he took:
+Spencer was also concerned that some of the pain points he hypothesized hadn’t been completely validated with customers, so he turned to tools that would complement the data he was getting from GA.
+Here’s a breakdown of the strategies he used :

 1. Use an on-site survey to learn more about the ‘discovery’ stage

-Placing a survey on your main traffic pages (on your homepage, for example) will help you learn more about the discovery stage of the customer journey, and understand what brought people to your website or to a specific sub-section of it.
+Placing a survey on your main traffic pages (on your homepage, for example) will help you learn more about the discovery or awareness stage of the customer journey, and understand what brought people to your website or to a specific sub-section of it for the first time.

-If this was your ecom website → a survey like this one would help you get a better sense of which channel(s) your visitors found you from.
-Remember that Google Analytics will report on the difference between paid or organic traffic, but it will not be able to account for sources such as word of mouth, friend referral, or physical advertising.
+If this was your ecom website: a survey like this one would help you get a better sense of which channel(s) or search engines your visitors found you from.
+Remember that Google Analytics will report on the difference between paid or organic traffic demographics, but it won’t be able to account for sources such as word of mouth, friend referrals, or physical advertising.
+This is important information to consider, especially if survey results indicate that you should switch up your ecommerce marketing strategy and try catering to different target audiences.

-Pro tip: the question above will help you understand how and where people discovered your site or product, but on-page surveys can be used to learn even more about your customers’ discovery stage.
+💡Pro tip: on-page surveys can be used to learn even more about your customers’ discovery stage, beyond just how and where they came from.
 For example, you can place one on your main landing pages and collect extra details by asking:

 What did you come here to do today?